Vatala-Phalgun/Java_Codes/README.md

 # Java_Codes
-A Repository holds all the Java programs implemented as a part of Java Programming Course.
+This holds all the Java programs implemented as a part of Java Programming Course.